Grades 6-12; Boarding 8-12

 Goals of the program

-In addition to preparing students for college-level study in the future, the program’s objectives are two-fold.
+In addition to preparing students for college-level study in the future, the Cervone program’s objectives are twofold.
 A central goal is to identify each student’s educational difficulties and to address them through individually tailored academic supports and accommodations.
-A second goal is to help the student to access and participate in the school’s college preparatory curriculum.
+A second goal is to help the student access and fully participate in Pennington’s college preparatory curriculum.
 The student plays an essential collaborative role in this process.

 Key strategies

-The key strategy employed by the Cervone Center for Learning is the Compensatory Skills (CS) class, a daily one-to-one class designed to address compensatory strategies, and in some individual cases, remediation.
+The key strategy employed by the Cervone Center for Learning is the Compensatory Skills (CS) class, a daily one-to-one class designed to address compensatory strategies.
 The CS teacher begins the year by completing an assessment of the student’s strengths and areas of academic need.
 This assessment includes a thorough review of the student’s academic history and formal psychological and educational evaluations.
-This may also include the administration of tests designed to assess the student’s specific instructional needs, for example, an Informal Reading Inventory that assesses the student’s reading level, reading comprehension skills, and word reading skills.
+This may also include the administration of tests designed to assess the student’s specific instructional needs; for example, an Informal Reading Inventory that assesses the student’s reading level, reading comprehension skills, and word reading skills.
 From this initial assessment process, an educational plan is developed that is referred to as the Compensatory Skills Plan (CSP).
-The CSP is the framework for establishing short and long-term instructional objectives for addressing individual needs within the CS class and for helping the student to develop strategies for managing the academic material presented in other classes.
+The CSP is the framework for establishing short- and long-term instructional objectives for addressing individual needs within the CS class and for helping the student develop strategies to manage the academic material presented in other classes.
 Included in this plan is a focus on developing skills of self-advocacy.

-Strategies for helping students learn to manage the academic material presented in other classes include a focus on study and organizational skills, particularly in the preparation for tests and the completion of longterm projects.
+Strategies for helping students learn to manage the academic material presented in other classes are central to every CS class.
 Students are expected to develop an understanding of the way they learn best, and attention is given to how well students are using learned strategies in their work in other courses.

-Sixth-grade students enroll in a Compensatory Skills class in conjunction with their other courses.
-In grades seven through twelve, a student will in most cases have a Cervone Center for Learning (LC) English class and may have an LC class in mathematics as well as a Compensatory Skills class.
-These small LC classes are taught by content-area teachers who understand the accommodations needed to present course material to students who struggle in a specific academic area.
-They follow the same general curriculum as a standard course, but the size of the class makes accommodation possible in the presentation of the material and provides the individual attention that assists learning.
-Beyond these, students follow a standard course of study.
+Middle School students enroll in a Compensatory Skills class in conjunction with their other courses.
+In grades nine through twelve, a student may have a Cervone Center for Learning (LC) English class and/or an LC class in mathematics as well as a Compensatory Skills class.
+These small LC classes are taught by faculty who are learning specialists as well as discipline-specific teachers.
+Therefore teachers know how to present course material and provide direct instruction to students who struggle in a specific academic area.
+They follow the same general curriculum as a standard course, but the size of the class makes differentiation in the presentation of the material possible and provides individual attention that assists learning.
+Beyond these LC classes, students follow a standard course of study.

 Success after Pennington